AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-48627-out-of-stock-configurable-product-causes-an-error.md

                 }
     ```

-1. Make GraphQL request to get cartId.
+1. Make a GraphQL request to get cartId.

     ```GraphQL
     Headers: Authentication => Bearer [customer token in step 6]